 When Grammy winner Carly Simon crooned, "I haven't got time for the pain," she wasn't referring to migraine headaches.
 But she could have been.
 Simon has made a lot of lifestyle changes to prevent headaches.
 "I don't smoke, I sleep for eight hours, and coffee is not a part of my life," Simon says.
 She also avoids alcohol, a common trigger for some people.
 Red wine, in particular, seems to set off migraine headaches.

 Cindy McCain has described her migraine pain as torture.
 "It feels like someone swung an axe and hit me in the forehead," she says of one of her headaches.
-The attacks were especially bad during her husband Sen. John McCain's presidential campaign in 2008.
+The attacks were especially bad during her late husband Sen. John McCain's presidential campaign in 2008.
 The bright lights from cameras often triggered headaches.
 "Sunglasses are a migraine sufferer's best friend," Cindy McCain says.

 Hall of Fame quarterback Troy Aikman started having headaches when he was a boy.
 "When you make a living getting hit, almost everyone has a headache, so it's not something that's much talked about," Aikman says.
 Constant travel and missed sleep made them worse.
 Migraine triggers vary among people, but travel can disrupt your regular routine and lead to headaches.
 Even weather changes and motion sickness can trigger them.